-There are a number of events in the CSR and legal calendar at which groups of Gatehouse Chambers colleagues participate together, including baking cakes, wearing pink/green/jeans, playing softball, playing ping pong the doing the 10K London Legal Walk organised by the London Legal Support Trust.
+There are a number of events in the CSR and legal calendar at which groups of Gatehouse Chambers colleagues participate together, including baking cakes, hosting quizzes and bingo nights, swimming, jumping out of planes, playing ping pong the doing the 10K London Legal Walk organised by the London Legal Support Trust.

 We have particularly enjoyed collaborating with charities to put on events to attract our clients and raise awareness and support, including our famous ping pong and pizza nights and the many events we have hosted in collaboration with the Sir John Soane Museum.

 Finally, our CSR activities are led from the top.
-Joint Head of Chambers, PJ Kirby QC, has made fame on several occasions by running a 70-seater pop up restaurant for guests to dine his own 6-course culinary extravaganza, all funds in aid of the Save the Children Billable Hour Appeal.
+PJ Kirby KC has made fame on several occasions by running a 70-seater pop up restaurant for guests to dine his own 6-course culinary extravaganza, all funds in aid of the Save the Children Billable Hour Appeal.

 - Pro bono

 Many people at Gatehouse Chambers (barristers and staff) give up their time to undertake roles in a range of charitable organisations as trustees or participants in other ways.
 Our barristers provide pro bono (free) advice to those who cannot afford legal representation through schemes run by organisations including the Bar Advocate scheme, ELAAS, CLIPS and FRU.

 Sometimes a barrister will agree to take a case on a pro bono basis either at the start or for the entirety of a case.
 Sometimes clients will be able to get funding once the case has started.
 These decisions are for individual barristers to make with the support of Gatehouse Chambers.